 Hundreds of churches, fountains, historical buildings, museums and archaeological sites : it’ll be my pleasure to show you the best of it !

 My tours are normally on foot, which is probably the best way to explore Rome.
 But if you only have a very short time or walking is not for you it would be helpful to hire some private transportation, taxis or to use public transport.

-I offer customized tours, not fixed itineraries: you tell me what you want to see and I’ll offer my advice.
+I offer customized tours: you tell me what you want to see and I’ll offer my advice.
 A relaxing stroll through the city, an in-depth visit of the Roman antiquities, a visit to major museums, a gastronomic experience to taste the local flavours.

 Here’s a list of major sites and itineraries where you can get some ideas.
-You can combine any of these sites and tours:
+You can combine elements from any of these tours.

-Classic Rome: for a tour of the ancient heart of the city it is normally recommended to visit the Colosseum, the Roman Forum, Palatine Hill and Pantheon.
+A tour of the ancient heart of the city normally includesse the Colosseum, the Roman Forum, Palatine Hill and Pantheon.

 The Colosseum was the great amphitheatre built by emperor Vespasian in 72 AD to house animal hunts and gladiator combats and could contain some 65.000 people.
 Admission fee.
 (Colosseum ticket includes entrance to the Forum and Palatine).

 Roman Forum: the central square of ancient Rome for politics, religious ceremonies and triumphal parades.
 Inside this area, excavated in modern age, are ruins of ancient buildings such as the temple dedicated to Julius Caesar after his death, the temple of Vesta, the Senate house, the Arch of Titus.
 Admission fee.

 Palatine Hill: the cradle of Rome, where the legendary foundation of the city took place and where the Roman emperors had their magnificent palace.
 Admission fee.